 "Alpha makes Christianity relevant to modern life." - The Daily Express

-There is then a talk, which looks at a different aspect of the Christian faith each week.
+We start by watching a talk together, looking at a different aspect of the Christian faith each week.
 This is followed by a time of discussion where everyone is welcome to contribute their opinion, ask questions and discuss with the rest of the group.

 The emphasis is on exploration and discovery in a relaxed informal environment.
-The course lasts for 10 weeks with a break for half term and finishes in early December - you can find all the dates on the calendar.
+The course lasts for 10 weeks with a break for half term and finishes in December.

 The talks cover topics like: Who is Jesus?, Why did Jesus die?, How can we have faith?, What does the Holy Spirit do?, Does God heal today?, What about the church?